NVIDIA/MatX/docs_input/creation.rst

 Tensor Descriptors
 ------------------
 Tensor descriptors are a template type inside ``tensor_impl_t`` that provide information about the size and strides of the tensor.
-While descriptors are a simply concept, the implementation can have a large impact on performance if not tuned properly.
+While descriptors are a simple concept, the implementation can have a large impact on performance if not tuned properly.
 Both the sizes and strides of the tensor are a template class supporting iterators to access the metadata directly, and utility functions for accessing and computing other values from the metadata.
 Descriptors are commonly stored as ``std::array`` types given its compile-time features, but any class meeting the accessor properties can be used.